UNINETTSigma2/documentation/software/application_guides/visit.rst

 1. Go to ``Launch profiles`` and press ``New profile``.
 2. Next, under ``Parallel``, select the launch method (e.g., ``srun``), the number of nodes, time limit, and project account (usually in the form nnXXXXk).
 3. Under the ``Advanced`` tab, one can add launcher arguments.
+   ``--mpi=pmi2`` must be added to the launcher argument field.
+   Other options can also be added.
-For launching the job in the ``devel`` queue, for example, check the launcher argument tick box and add ``--qos=devel`` to the corresponding field.
+   For launching the job in the ``devel`` queue, for example, add ``--qos=devel`` to the launcher arguments.

    .. note::

       Occasionally, queue systems may require that the job account is added to launcher arguments.
 In this case the user must also add ``--account=nnXXXXk`` to the launcher argument field.

 Citation